Basically all robot learning systems today (December, 2025) are pure

 Cons:

-Rather than full leader follower, humans hold devices in their hands
+Rather than full leader follower, humans hold devices (e.g. Universal

-and use these devices to perform the task.
-The end effectors match the
+devices to perform the task.
+The end effectors match the robot, along

-robot, along with a cheap version of the sensor suite onboard the robot
+with a cheap version of the sensor suite onboard the robot to try to

-effector pose in task space, such that IK can later be used to estimate
+end effector pose in task space, such that IK can later be used to

 Pros: